 BOE.
-Barrels of oil equivalent, determined using the ratio of one Bbl of crude oil, condensate or natural gas liquids to six Mcf of natural gas.
+Barrels of oil equivalent, determined using the ratio of one Bbl of crude oil, condensate or NGLs to six Mcf of natural gas.

 BOE/d.
 BOE per day.

 Btu or British thermal unit.
 The quantity of heat required to raise the temperature of one pound of water by one degree Fahrenheit.